karlbuscheck/semantic-search-engines/README.md

 ## Acknowledgements

 This all started with a notebook I was working on for my NLP class, taught by  Associate Professor Michele Samorani at Santa Clara University.
-Big thanks to him and the Leavey School of Business for helping spark the idea
+Big thanks to him and the Leavey School of Business for helping spark the idea.